Do Great Work in Business at Gettysburg College

-Anchored in the social sciences, Gettysburg College’s Business, Organizations, and Management major reaffirms the core of a liberal arts and sciences education—critical thinking, rigorous inquiry, and knowledge acquisition.
+Gettysburg College’s Business, Organizations & Management major reaffirms the core of a liberal arts and sciences education: critical thinking, rigorous inquiry, and knowledge acquisition.

-Within the Business, Organizations, and Management major, students rely on a critical managerial perspective for understanding and analyzing the evolving relationships of businesses with local, national, and global constituencies.
+Within the Business, Organizations & Management major, students rely on a critical managerial perspective for understanding and analyzing the evolving relationships of businesses with local, national, and global constituencies.

-Learning exists inside and outside the classroom at Gettysburg College.
-Allstudents in the Business, Organizations, and Management major are required to complete a Critical Action-Learning Experience as part of their senior capstone class.
+At Gettysburg, learning exists inside and outside the classroom.
+All students in the Business, Organizations & Management major will complete a Critical Action-Learning Experience (an internship, global study experience, or community engagement project) as part of their senior capstone class.
 This distinctive element encourages students to delve more deeply into their studies.
-Students can fulfill this requirement by participating in an internship, a global study experience, or a community engagement project.

-The Gettysburg College alumni network is comprised of more than 30,000 alumni around the world and has opened doors for many students for job shadow opportunities, internships, externships, and careers.
-From launching their own businesses to working as accountants or management consultants and reaching high-tier roles like CEO, many Gettysburg alumni have used the transferable skills of their liberal arts and sciences education to find success in the realm of business.
+The College’s network of more than 30,000 alumni has opened doors for many students.
+From launching businesses to working as accountants and management consultants to reaching high-tier roles like CEO, Gettysburg alumni have used the transferable skills of their liberal arts and sciences education to find success in the realm of business.

-At Gettysburg College, we prepare you for success—every step of the way.
-Our students participate in a comprehensive four-year advising program, and our advisees—in collaboration with the Center for Career Engagement—give students the tools and outlets to explore their career-related interests and build their professional network from our extensive alumni base.
+At Gettysburg College, we prepare you for success.
+Our students participate in a comprehensive four-year advising program, and our advisees—in collaboration with the Center for Career Engagement—give students the resources to explore their career-related interests and build their professional network.

 We believe your college education should prepare you to be great and to “Do Great Work.”
-It should challenge you, allow you to grow and try new things, and empower you to unleash your potential.
+It should challenge you, allow you to grow while trying new things, and empower you to unleash your potential.